 Gone are the days when French-style production shows, such as the Lido de Paris, Casino de Paris, and Folies Bergere, were the star attractions at hotels up and down the Strip.
-The legacy of these shows and the significant mark they made upon Las Vegas entertainment history, however, remains in numerous collections of historical papers held in UNLV special collections.
+The legacy of these shows and the significant mark they made upon Las Vegas entertainment history, however, remains in numerous collections of historical papers held in UNLV Special Collections & Archives.

 Donn Arden Papers

 Donn Arden was the man behind the magic of Jubilee!, Lido de Paris, Hallelujah Hollywood, and many other large-scale production shows in Las Vegas, Paris, and Reno.
 His eye for placing beautifully costumed showgirls and dancers on fantastical sets and designing snappy production numbers around historical events made him one of the masters of this genre.
 Together with his collaborator Miss Bluebell (Margaret Kelly), Arden was responsible for creating magical Las Vegas memories for the thousands, if not millions of tourists, who saw his shows at the Stardust, MGM, and Desert Inn.
 Costume designs, set designs, posters, programs, production notes, sheet music, correspondence, newspaper clippings and many other documents illustrate his storied career.